-Smart Start is a partnership between John Wood Community College and QHS.
-Students are able to take JWCC classes and students receive discounted tuition.
+The partnership between John Wood Community College and QHS provide several opportunities and pathways for students to earn dual credit and/or credit towards an associate degree or certification.
+Students are able to take JWCC classes at a discounted tuition.